Compare 0% purchase credit cards

 What's the difference between interest-free days and 0% interest credit card offers?

-Most credit cards offer you up to a certain number of interest-free days each statement period, for example, up to 55 days.
+Most credit cards offer a certain number of interest-free days each statement period, for example, up to 55 days.
 To take advantage of interest-free days, you usually need to pay off your full balance by the due date on each statement.
 As long as you meet these conditions, you can enjoy interest-free days on your card.

-In comparison, credit cards that offer a promotional 0% interest on purchases give you a temporary period when you can make purchases without paying any interest.
+In comparison, credit cards that offer a promotional 0% interest deal on purchases give you a temporary period when you can make purchases without paying any interest.
 You only have to make minimum payments during the promotional period.
 But a standard interest rate will apply to any balance remaining at the end of that period.

 4 common mistakes to avoid

 1. Ignoring the “revert rate”.
-At the end of the promotional period, the 0% interest rate will revert to the standard purchase rate (which usually sits between 12% and 22%, but be higher).
+At the end of the promotional period, the 0% interest rate will revert to the standard purchase rate (which usually sits between 12% and 25%, but can be higher).
 Consider the standard interest rate before applying for the card so you understand how your debt will grow if you fail to repay your balance before the promotional period ends.

 3. Ineligible transactions.
 The 0% offer only applies to eligible purchases.
 If you use your card for balance transfers, cash advances or other cash-equivalent transactions, they’ll usually be charged at the standard rate unless a separate promotional offer applies.